gl0b3/simple-calendar/README.md

 npm run build
 ```

+After the build has run, the `dist` directory is created and the files needed for the demo are also created in it.

 ### Run the demo locally

 To run the demo locally, type the following command and then open the deom in the browser (the default URL is http://localhost:5173/):